johnNeil-castillo/johnNeil-castillo/README.md

 ### Hi!
 I'm John Neil Castillo, 25 years old 👋

-### I'm a multimedia designer continously learning full stack development for 3 months with 4 years of experience as a freelance video editor and graphic designer in Upwork.
+### I'm a multimedia designer continously learning full stack development for 3 months.

+### I have 4 years of experience as a freelance video editor and graphic designer in Upwork.
+Also, a 3 and a half years of experience as a full time employee in a conglomerate company that focuses on hotels, travel agencies, pharmaceuticals, and land development.
+I have a total work experience of 5 years.

 #### I live in Laguna, Philippines.